puppetlabs/puppetlabs-ntp/README.markdown

 Limitations
 ------------

-This module has been built and tested using Puppet 2.6.x.
+This module has been built and tested using Puppet 2.6.x, 2.7, and 3.x.

 The module has been tested on: